I

 44

-William Irvine papers beginning with the family's recent move from inner-city Paris to Choisy-le-Roi, fifteen minutes by train to the city centre.46 Paris was home to a number of Irish exiles and Mitchel, between writing and touring was able to make acquaintance with individuals.
+46 Paris was home to a number of Irish exiles and Mitchel, between writing and touring was able to make acquaintance with individuals.
 These included Miles O'Byrne, a participant in the Irish rebellion of 1798 and whom he had met on his first Paris visit, and John Kenyon, the priest associated with the Young Ireland group of the 1840s and a life-long friend of the Mitchel family.
 In addition he was on regular occasions visited by family and friends from Ireland.
-It is almost certain that over this period he also began collecting materials for his History of Ireland.
+It is almost certain that over this period he also began collecting materials for his

-Mitchel was ever the exile, and such themes dominate these letters.
-The Paris years of 1861–62 cover a time when he could not return to Ireland for fear of re-arrest and imprisonment,47 but was able to send his two youngest girls Henrietta and Isabel to the Mitchel-Irvine home, Dromalane, to stay for extended periods with their uncle, aunt, nephews and nieces, including the very young William Irvine.
+47 but was able to send his two youngest girls Henrietta and Isabel to the Mitchel-Irvine home, Dromalane, to stay for extended periods with their uncle, aunt, nephews and nieces, including the very young William Irvine.
 These letters are gossipy in tone, revealing a very personal side to Mitchel's life, his concern for the well-being of his family, and the conflicting emotions of a man driven by personal ideals to lead a very itinerant and precarious political life, to the obvious detriment of his wife and children.
-Issues clearly arose regarding his politics, Mitchel's sister Matilda and her husband Dr John Dickson, at one point refusing to have any more contact with Mitchel and his family, Mitchel regretting the fact of his children being caught in the middle of this family feud.48 The logistics of moving children between County Down and Paris, with escorts, and the difficulties of communication are constantly on Mitchel's mind when writing to his sister Margaret (William Irvine's mother), however his extended network of friends and family aided communication and gave a semblance of normalcy to his otherwise fraught life.
+Issues clearly arose regarding his politics, Mitchel's sister Matilda and her husband Dr John Dickson, at one point refusing to have any more contact with Mitchel and his family, Mitchel regretting the fact of his children being caught in the middle of this family feud.

 45

 the risk of being publisher (registered proprietor) of a New United Irishman, with me for Editor, I could make it pay very well – but where is the man?
 For the present, I rest on my oars.
-I don't relish the idea of helping to keep up a miserable rag like the Irishman in its present hands’.52
+I don't relish the idea of helping to keep up a miserable rag like the

 it was good chance such as they may not be privileged with again, to see the old country and make some acquaintance with their cousins… The poor things have not had the advantages of every sort that I could have desired for them, and our unsettled way of life and precarious resources have denied them, but they are very good and well-disposed girls, and whatever is to be their future lot (it will not be very brilliant) they will certainly cherish the remembrance of their trip to Ireland which your friendship has afforded them.
-They seem much attached to all their cousins both at Dromalane and at Tullycairn.56
+They seem much attached to all their cousins both at Dromalane and at Tullycairn.

 As the Civil War dragged into 1862 the Mitchels became more anxious about their sons.
 Writing to Hill Irvine in March 1862 Mitchel noted: ‘As to our boys in America the case is very hard.
 We cannot get the least intelligence of them, & have now only to make up our mind to it.
-When the war is over somehow, if there be still two boys to the fore we shall think ourselves very fortunate’.57 However, while the need to get back to America for the sake of his sons was a pressing issue, his perception of Irish affairs, the apathy of the able, the Catholic Bishops, and those that refused to engage in political activity to bring about change brought out his ire, as no doubt his brother-in-law was fully aware;
+When the war is over somehow, if there be still two boys to the fore we shall think ourselves very fortunate’.

 For political affairs in Ireland I never praise anybody for declining or avoiding all movement – therefore I won't praise you.
 If the country is in a shameful state, & if that is caused by English dominion then everybody without exception in Ireland is bound to say so, & act accordingly somehow.
 But after all I know there is not much to be effected just now – And why?
 Just because this man, & the next man, & the third man keep out of politics, & contents himself with criticizing those who do try